From Less to More: Spectral Splitting and Aggregation Network for Hyperspectral Face Super-Resolution: Experiments

 We use Pytorch libraries\footnote{\url{https://pytorch.org}} to implement and train the proposed SSANet method (the code will be available upon acceptance).
 We train different models to super-resolve the hyperspectral face images for upsampling factors 2, 4 and 8 with random initialization.
 We use the ADAM optimizer \cite{kingma2014adam} with an initial learning rate of 1e-4 which decays by a factor of 10 at each 30 epochs.
 In our experiments, we find it will take 60 epochs to achieve the stable performance.
 The models are trained with a batch size of 4.

 All the experiments are conducted on the UWA Hyperspectral Face Database (UWA-HSFD)\footnote{It should be noted that we only use the database of UWA-HSFD due to the following reason.
 Currently, there are only three widely used hyperspectral face databases, the Hong Kong Polytechnic University Hyperspectral Face Database (PolyU-HSFD) \cite{di2010PolyU}, the CMU Hyperspectral Face Database (CMU-HSFD) \cite{Denes2002}, and UWA-HSFD used in our paper.
 The face images in PolyU-HSFD are very noisy and not suitable for the supervised learning.
 As for CMU-HSFD, the related project is unavailable at present, and we cannot obtain the database.} \cite{uzair2015hyperspectral}.
 It contains 145 hyperspectral face images of 80 subjects collected in four sessions over time.
 The face images are acquired by an indoor imaging system using a CRI's VariSpec LCTF filter integrated with a Photon focus camera.
 In UWA-HSFD \cite{uzair2015hyperspectral}, the spectral range, in which the images have been acquired, is from 400 nm to 720 nm with a step size of 10 nm, resulting 33 spectral bands.
 Alignment errors are present between individual bands due to subjects movements and eye blinking during image acquisition.
 To simulate the situation that the testing face image is not in the training phases, we randomly selecting one cube from one session for each of the 70 subjects (includes 10\% evaluation samples).
 The remaining 10 subjects are used for testing.
-An example of a face cube from the UWA-HSFD database can be seen in Fig. \ref{fig:uwasample}.
 In our experiments, all the input LR images are obtained by 2$\times$, 4$\times$, or 8$\times$ Bicubic downsampling.

 \textbf{Evaluation measures}.
 Six widely used quantitative picture quality indices (PQIs) are employed to evaluate the performance of our method, including cross correlation (CC) \cite{loncan2015hyperspectral}, spectral angle mapper (SAM) \cite{yuhas1992discrimination}, root mean squared error (RMSE), erreur relative globale adimensionnelle de synthese (ERGAS) \cite{wald2002data}, peak signal-to-noise ratio (PSNR), and structure similarity (SSIM) \cite{wang2004image}.
 For PSNR and SSIM of the reconstructed hyperspectral images, we report their mean values of all spectral bands.
 CC, SAM, and ERGAS are three widely adopted quality indices in HS fusion task, while the remaining three indices are commonly used quantitative image restoration quality indices.
 The best values for these indices are 1, 0, 0, 0, $+\propto$, and 1, respectively.